Chart Color Schemes

 Rosewood lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Rosewood's population was around 16,653 as of August 2025.
-This figure reflects an increase of 2,436 people since the 2021 Census, which reported a population of 14,217.
-The change is inferred from the estimated resident population of 15,987 in June 2024 and an additional 766 validated new addresses since the Census date.
-This results in a population density ratio of 24 persons per square kilometer.
-Rosewood's growth rate of 17.1% since the 2021 census exceeded both national (8.6%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 78.3% of overall population gains recently, although all drivers were positive factors.
+Rosewood's population is approximately 16,670 as of November 2025.
+This figure represents an increase of 2,453 people from the 2021 Census total of 14,217, indicating a growth rate of 17.3%.
+The change was inferred from ABS's estimated resident population of 15,987 in June 2024 and an additional 772 validated new addresses since the Census date.
+This results in a population density ratio of 24 persons per square kilometer, providing ample space per person.
+Rosewood's growth rate exceeded both national (8.9%) and state averages, positioning it as a regional growth leader.
+Interstate migration contributed approximately 78.3% to overall population gains during recent periods, although all drivers were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Looking ahead, demographic trends predict exceptional growth over the period to 2041, with an expected increase of 23,200 persons and a total increase of 135.3%.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
+Looking ahead, demographic trends predict exceptional growth, placing Rosewood in the top 10 percent of national areas.
+By 2041, based on the latest annual ERP population numbers, the area is expected to grow by 23,200 persons, reflecting a total increase of 135.1% over the 17-year period.

 Frequently Asked Questions - Population